-So, we can analyze this system, using a large number galaxies distributed in an ensemble of cells, all of the same volume $V$, or radius $R_1$ and average density $\rho$.
-Both the number of galaxies and their total energies vary among these cells and hence can be appropriately represented by a grand canonical ensemble.
-These galaxies within the system have pairwise gravitational interaction generated by the modified Newtonian potential.
+So, we can analyze this system, using a large number of galaxies distributed in an ensemble of cells, all of them with same volume $V$, or radius $R_1$ and average density $\rho$.
+Both the number of galaxies and their total energies vary among these cells and hence it can be appropriately represented by a grand canonical ensemble.
+These galaxies within the system have pairwise gravitational interactions generated by the modified Newtonian potential.
 It is further assumed that the distribution is statistically homogeneous over large regions.
 Now the temperature for such a system can be obtained from the average kinetic energy of galaxies, using the kinetic theory of gases, with each galaxy representing a particle analog of such a gas.
 We can thus obtain an average temperature $T$ from a kinetic theory of galaxies, and use it to construct the gravitational partition function.
 So, the gravitational partition function of a system of $N$ galaxies of mass $m$ interacting through the modified gravitational potential energy $\Phi$ can be written as (\citealt{1}; \citealt{2}; \citealt{3}; \citealt{4}),